-Nine months ago, when SM Entertainment debuted Red Velvet, my only reaction was, the company’s concepts (or process of conceptualization) need some serious revamp because back then, most of what they have been releasing (comeback albums and music videos) seemed more like products of a machine that accidentally blew up instead of SM’s renowned resident geniuses.
+Nine months ago when SM Entertainment debuted Red Velvet I thought: the company’s concepts (or process of conceptualization) need some serious revamp.
+Because back then most of what they’ve been releasing (comeback albums and music videos) seemed more like products of a machine that accidentally blew up instead of SM’s renowned resident geniuses’.

-But perhaps it all comes down to taste, because the music video of Red Velvet’s debut song “Happiness” still attracted 16 million viewers on YouTube:
+But perhaps it all comes down to taste, since the music video of Red Velvet’s debut song “Happiness” still attracted 16 million viewers on YouTube:

-Throwback to August of 2014, I remember not giving a single damn about the new SM girl group—well I guess I did because I checked out the group’s first music video—but after seeing (or more like acquiring the judgement) that there’s nothing new about ’em except their color-coded strands, I did not proceed to the next step of “Becoming part of a K-pop fandom 101” anymore, which was to research more about the group.
+Throwback to August of 2014, I remember not giving a single damn about the new SM girl group.
+Well I guess I did because I checked out their music video.
+But after seeing, or more like acquiring the judgement, that there’s nothing new about ’em except their color-coded strands, I didn’t proceed to the next step of “becoming part of a K-pop fandom 101”, which was to research about the group.

 I was supposed to cover it for work but nature decided I should be swept off my feet, and so I did get swept off my feet, and then it meant good bye to concert coverage for me).
 But when I saw quite a lot of positive feedback about the group on my Facebook news feed and Twitter timeline, I kind of got curious and then that’s when I did the research.
 I went to YouTube, then I saw “Ice Cream Cake” (ICC), then I haven’t stopped Red Velvet-ing since then.